woodysee/reactre-template/README.md

 ### Creating a new component

 Components seem to be created by creating a new `.re` file in pascal case.
-There seems to be no way to set up how the app imports the components manually.
+There seems to be no way to set up how the app imports the components manually as it seems to be enforced by BuckleScript [Build System / Configuration](https://bucklescript.github.io/docs/en/build-configuration#docsNav):

+> We don't do folder-level namespacing for your own project; all your own file names must be unique.
+This is a constraint that enables several features such as fast search and easier project reorganization.